Atmosphere of Titan: Magnetic field

-Titan's internal magnetic field is negligible, and perhaps even nonexistent, although studies in 2008 showed that Titan retains remnants of Saturn's magnetic field on the brief occasions when it passes outside Saturn's magnetosphere and is directly exposed to the solar wind.
-This may ionize and carry away some molecules from the top of the atmosphere.
-One interesting case was detected as an example of the coronal mass ejection impact onto Saturn's magnetosphere, causing Titan's orbit to be exposed to the shocked solar wind in the magnetosheath.
-This leads to the increased particle precipitation and the formation of extreme electron densities in Titan's ionosphere.
-Its orbital distance of 20.3 Saturn radii does place it within Saturn's magnetosphere occasionally.
-However, the difference between Saturn's rotational period (10.7 hours) and Titan's orbital period (15.95 days) causes a relative speed of about 100 km/s between the Saturn's magnetized plasma and Titan.
-That can actually intensify reactions causing atmospheric loss, instead of guarding the atmosphere from the solar wind.
+Titan's intrinsic magnetic field is negligible and may be nonexistent.
+However, studies in 2008 showed that Titan can retain remnants of Saturn's magnetic field during brief periods when it passes outside Saturn's magnetosphere and becomes directly exposed to the solar wind.
+This interaction can ionize molecules in Titan's upper atmosphere and carry some of them away.
+One such event occurred when a coronal mass ejection struck Saturn's magnetosphere, exposing Titan to shocked solar wind in the magnetosheath.
+This increased particle precipitation and produced unusually high electron densities in Titan's ionosphere.

+Titan orbits Saturn at a distance of about 20.3 Saturn radii, placing it within Saturn's magnetosphere much of the time.
+However, Saturn's rotational period of 10.7 hours is much shorter than Titan's orbital period of 15.95 days.
+This difference produces a relative speed of about 100 km/s between Saturn's magnetized plasma and Titan.
+Rather than shielding Titan's atmosphere from the solar wind, this interaction may enhance chemical reactions that contribute to atmospheric loss.

 Chemistry of the ionosphere

-In November 2007, scientists uncovered evidence of negative ions with roughly 13 800 times the mass of hydrogen in Titan's ionosphere, which are thought to fall into the lower regions to form the orange haze which obscures Titan's surface.
-The smaller negative ions have been identified as linear carbon chain anions with larger molecules displaying evidence of more complex structures, possibly derived from benzene.
-These negative ions appear to play a key role in the formation of more complex molecules, which are thought to be tholins, and may form the basis for polycyclic aromatic hydrocarbons, cyanopolyynes and their derivatives.
-Remarkably, negative ions such as these have previously been shown to enhance the production of larger organic molecules in molecular clouds beyond the Solar System, a similarity which highlights the possible wider relevance of Titan's negative ions.
+In November 2007, scientists found evidence of negative ions in Titan's ionosphere with masses up to about 13,800 times that of hydrogen.
+These ions are thought to descend into the lower atmosphere, where they contribute to the formation of the orange haze that obscures Titan's surface.

+Smaller negative ions have been identified as linear carbon-chain anions, while larger ions show evidence of more complex structures, possibly derived from benzene.
+These ions may play an important role in the formation of complex organic molecules, including tholins, polycyclic aromatic hydrocarbons, cyanopolyynes, and their derivatives.
+Similar negative ions have been shown to promote the formation of larger organic molecules in molecular clouds outside the Solar System.
+This similarity suggests that Titan's negative ions may provide insight into organic chemistry in other astronomical environments.
-Titan's South Pole Vortex—a swirling HCN ice cloud (November 29, 2012).